 While getting your child medical attention should always be your number one priority after an accident, at your first opportunity, you would be prudent to speak with a child injury lawyer in NY to find out what options you have for holding the at-fault party responsible.

-While nothing can turn back the clock and take away your child’s physical and emotional pain, you may be entitled to compensation to recover damages related to your case.
-For a free, no-risk review of your case, contact Friedman & Simon, L.L.P. at (516) 932-0400.
+While nothing can turn back the clock and take away your child’s physical and emotional pain, you could be entitled to recover damages related to your case.
+For a free, no-risk review of your case, contact Friedman & Simon, L.L.P.

 In This Article